Orders, decorations, and medals of Indonesia: Bintang Yudha Dharma (Grand Meritorious Military Order Star)

-The "Grand Meritorious Military Order Star" (BYD) is awarded to personnel of the Indonesian National Armed Forces or civil servant of ministry of defence or any citizen or foreigner for extraordinary service and on beyond the call of duty for the supervision, development and conduct of any action or activity which can provide extraordinary benefits for the government, people and the Republic of Indonesia, most especially in the field of national defense.
-In practice, 1st class BYD usually awarded to visiting foreign chief of defense.
+The "Grand Meritorious Military Order Star" (BYD) is awarded to personnel of the Indonesian National Armed Forces, any civil servant of ministry of defence or any citizen or foreigner for extraordinary service and on beyond the call of duty for the supervision, development and conduct of any action or activity which can provide extraordinary benefits for the government, people and the Republic of Indonesia, most especially in the field of national defense.
+In practice, 1st class BYD is usually awarded to visiting foreign chiefs of defense when in visits to the country.

 The BYD is awarded in 3 classes:

 The ribbons of the 2nd and 1st Classes are identical, with the addition of (respectively) one and two central narrow red stripes.

-Bintang Kartika Eka Pakçi (Army Meritorious Service Star)
+Bintang Kartika Eka Paksi (Army Meritorious Service Star)

 The "Army Meritorious Service Star" (BKEP) is awarded to personnel of the Indonesian Army for meritorious service and beyond the call of duty for advancement of the Indonesian Army.
 The BKEP can also be awarded to civilians who provide extraordinary service for advancement of the Indonesian Army.

 The BKEP is awarded in 3 classes: